Elizabeth Woodville: Queen consort

 Elizabeth at the time of her coronation surrounded by pink and white roses, symbolic of her union with Edward IV.

 Edward IV had many mistresses, the best known of them being Jane Shore, and he did not have a reputation for fidelity.
 His marriage to the widowed Elizabeth Woodville took place secretly and, though there is no documentary evidence of the date, it is traditionally said to have taken place at her family home in Northamptonshire on 1 May 1464.
 Only the bride's mother and two ladies were in attendance.
 Edward married her just over three years after he had assumed the English throne in the wake of his overwhelming victory over the Lancastrians, at the Battle of Towton, which resulted in the displacement of King Henry VI.
 Edward introduced Elizabeth Woodville as his queen to the royal court at Reading Abbey on Michaelmas Day (29 September 1464).

-Elizabeth Woodville was crowned queen on 26 May 1465, a few days after Ascension Day.
+Elizabeth Woodville came to London for her coronation.
+Her Royal Entry was marked by a pageant at London Bridge featured angels wearing wigs dyed with saffron and the texts of six ballads were painted and set up on the bridge.
+She was crowned queen at Westminster Abbey on 26 May 1465, a few days after Ascension Day.

 In the early years of his reign, Edward IV's governance of England was dependent upon a small circle of supporters, most notably his cousin, Richard Neville, 16th Earl of Warwick.
 At around the time of Edward IV's secret marriage, Warwick was negotiating an alliance with France in an effort to thwart a similar arrangement being made by his sworn enemy Margaret of Anjou, wife of the deposed Henry VI.
 The plan was that Edward IV should marry a French princess.
 When his marriage to Elizabeth, who was both a commoner and from a family of Lancastrian supporters, became public Warwick was both embarrassed and offended.
 His relationship with Edward IV was ruined.
 The match was also badly received by the privy council, who according to Jean de Waurin told Edward with great frankness that "he must know that she was no wife for a prince such as himself".

 With the arrival on the scene of the new queen came many relatives, some of whom married into the most notable families in England.
 Three of her sisters married the sons of the earls of Kent, Essex and Pembroke.
 Another sister, Catherine Woodville, married the queen's 11-year-old ward Henry Stafford, 2nd Duke of Buckingham, who later joined Edward IV's brother Richard, Duke of Gloucester, in opposition to the Woodvilles after the death of Edward IV.
 Elizabeth's 20-year-old brother John married Katherine, Duchess of Norfolk, Edward IV and Warwick's aunt.
 The Duchess had been widowed three times and was in her sixties, so the marriage created a scandal at court.
 Elizabeth's son, Thomas Grey, married firstly Anne Holland, a niece of Edward, and later Cecily Bonville, 7th Baroness Harington.